-Property taxes for which there is an enforceable legal claim as of June 30, 2013, but which were levied to finance fiscal year 2014 operations, have been recorded as deferred revenue.
-Grants and entitlements received before the eligibility requirements are met are also recorded as deferred revenue.
+Property taxes for which there is an enforceable legal claim as of June 30, 2014, but which were levied to finance fiscal year 2015 operations, and other revenues received in advance of the year for which they were intended to finance, have been recorded as deferred inflows of resources.
+Grants and entitlements received before the eligibility requirements are met and delinquent property taxes due at June 30, 2014, are recorded as deferred inflows of resources in governmental funds.

-On governmental fund financial statements, receivables that will not be collected within the available period have also been reported as deferred revenue.
+On governmental fund financial statements, receivables that will not be collected within the available period have been reported as a deferred inflow of resources.